alex-struk/cypress-gha-digimod/README.md

 This repository contains end-to-end tests for digital.gov.bc.ca using cypress.
 Tests include GitHub actions as well as tools that can be run manually.

 ## Installation and Configuration
-Clone the repository, navigate to `testing` directory and run `npm i`
+Clone the repository, navigate to `testing` directory and run `npm i`.

+To configure the URL of the site, change the value of `wordpressSiteUrl` variable in `cypress.config.js` file

 ## GitHub Actions
 ### Broken Link Checker (broken-link-checker.yaml)